How to decide when you can't decide

 So, the first step is to help the body turn down the stress response.
 Doing so will help you feel calmer and bring the logical, thinking brain back online.

-They usually focus on slowing your breathing, especially the out-breath, which signals to the body that we are safe and work by helping you to focus away from the triggering challenge.
+They often focus on slowing your breathing, especially the out-breath, which signals to the body that we are safe.

 TRY: Benson's relaxation technique